UnitoAssyrianGovernance/ArcheoFOSS2023/README.md

 # ArcheoFOSS2023

-Abstracts, text, slides etc. for ArcheoFOSS conference (Turin 12-13 December 2023)
+Code for slides for the ArcheoFOSS conference (Turin 12-13 Dec 2023)